-Treatment: Put a teaspoon of salt in a liter of boiled water and drink it.
+Treatment: Put a teaspoon of salt in a liter of boiled water and drink it or give rehydration drink (p.
+152).
 Repeat once every hour until the cramps are gone.
 Have the person sit or lie down in a cool place and gently massage the painful areas.